 When I finished college, I already had a job offer waiting.
 It was at a local company where I worked as a student during the summer holidays.

 I didn’t really feel very good about the offer.
-The job seemed rather boring, there weren’t all too many possibilities to develop and to move forward and above all, I wanted to do some travelling.
+The job seemed rather boring, there weren’t many possibilities to develop and move forward, and above all, I wanted to do some traveling.

 Unfortunately, back then, the economic situation wasn’t really that great and everyone tried to convince me to take the job.

 My heart was saying: “No, that’s not the right job for you, you’ll get something better, something you will really love, a job where you won’t sacrifice your happiness…”

 But the rational part of me, my left brain had a different story: “You are crazy, the economy is going down and you think about traveling the world? you won’t even find a job when you come back…”